What is Kulanu?

 Kulanu offers regular networking opportunities with other congregations in the Kulanu network.
 Additionally, the Kulanu Team answers congregations’ questions about the program and can offer advice about a congregation’s Kulanu efforts during monthly Office Hour sessions.

 Over the eight-month program year, Kulanu offers several virtual sessions each month.
-Typically one session each month requires a representative from your congregation, however your working group members can decide which of the other sessions they want to attend based on what will be additive to your efforts.
-Some of the exclusive sessions Kulanu holds during the program year include
+Typically we recommend a representative attend one of several sessions we offer each month.
+Your working group members can decide which sessions they want to attend based on what will be additive to your efforts.
+Some of the exclusive sessions Kulanu holds during the program year include:

 • a virtual kick off;

-• affinity sessions based on congregation size or interests to network and share ideas with others in the Kulanu network;
+• affinity sessions based on congregation size or interests to connect and share ideas with others in the Kulanu Network;

 To receive full benefit of Kulanu, we encourage as many working group members as possible to attend the kickoff and closing celebrations.
-Represent your congregation at the webinars and regional Community of Practice meetings.
+Many congregations encourage different representatives to attend the webinars and regional Community of Practice meetings.
 Many of the Kulanu webinars are recorded.

 Additional virtual offerings including exclusive briefings from ADL experts may be added during the year, either for Kulanu working group members or for Kulanu congregations to invite their full membership to attend.

-While the 8-month timeline helps working groups stay on track toward their goals, we recognize that not every congregation will have the opportunity to create or implement their initiatives in one program year.
-Synagogues are encouraged to continue working on their initiatives beyond the formal timing of the program year, In fact, the majority of congregations choose to continue in the Kulanu network after their first year given the valuable access to ADL resources, learning and general support through the Kulanu Program.
+While the 8-month timeline of a program year helps working groups stay on track toward their goals, we recognize that not every congregation will have the opportunity to create or implement initiatives – especially in just one program year.
+Synagogues are encouraged to stay in the Kulanu Network regardless, given the valuable access to ADL resources, learning and general support through the Kulanu Program.

 The work to eradicate antisemitism and all other forms of hate doesn’t end with your congregation’s completion of your Kulanu initiatives – rather, this is the beginning of your active, ongoing commitment to fighting hate in partnership with ADL.
 Your congregation will have the opportunity to continue participating in the Kulanu Network.
 You will be able to deepen your work in the fight against antisemitism and hate given the exclusive access to timely briefings, ongoing learning and newly developed resources, as well as connections to other congregations engaging in this work.